WhatMeWorry/Delivery/windows/static_libraries/lib_notes.md

 ### Static Libraries

 - GLFW3
-        At the official  https://www.glfw.org/download.html  There is a Windows pre-compiled binaries.
+        At the official  https://www.glfw.org/download.html site.
+There is a Windows pre-compiled binaries.
 Click and download the "64-bits Windows binaries.
-Using 7-zip, right click on the glfw-3.3.bin.WIN64.zip and the select 7-zip > Open Archive.
-Double click on the  glfw-3.3.bin.WIN64 node and then ou will see lib-vc2012, lib-vc2013, ... lib-vc2019.
-Got the most current lib-vc2019 glfw3.lib (82 KB) and copied it to this folder.
+Using 7-zip, right click on the glfw-3.3.bin.WIN64.zip and then select 7-zip > Extract to glfw-3.3.bin.WIN64. select 7-zip > Open Archive.
+Open this new extracted folder glfw-3.3.bin.WIN64 node and then you will see lib-vc2012, lib-vc2013, ... lib-vc2019.
+Got the most current lib-vc2019 glfw3.lib (>> KB) and copied it to this folder.